RibbleDev/noriskclient-app/README.md

 2. run flutter pub get
 3. run flutter gen-l10n to generate translations
 4. run flutter run to start the app!

+### Note from developer / code-owner

+I know a few things in this code base are far from optimal.
+There are a number of reasons for that but if you think YOU can help improve this App for the future, please feel free to open a pull request 🐙